ucsf-wynton/wynton-website-hpc/docs/status/index.md

 It is our hope to be able to keep the user's home accounts, login nodes, the transfer nodes, and the development nodes available throughout this upgrade period.

-_NOTE: If our new setup proves more challenging than anticipated, then we will postpone the SGE downtime to after the holidays, on Wednesday January 9, 2019.
-Wynton will remain operational over the holidays, though without `/wynton/scratch`._
+_NOTE: If our new setup proves more challenging than anticipated, then we will postpone the SGE downtime to after the holidays, on Wednesday January 9, 2019.  {{ site.cluster.name }} will remain operational over the holidays, though without `/wynton/scratch`._
 <br><span class="timestamp">Dec 6, 14:30 PST [edited Dec 18, 17:15 PST]</span>